 A lot of the "Mission" and "Vision" of the company depends on the stakeholders.

-Bringing in friends and family members purely because of their relationship with the decision-makers rather than their ability to perform, can be detrimental to the business and to the rest of the teams performance.
+Bringing in friends and family members purely because of their relationship with the decision-makers rather than their ability to perform, can be detrimental to the business and to the rest of the team's performance.

 Hiring Managers and decision-makers realize that and some are careful about whom they hire.
-Not only does experience, education, and skills count but also personality, logical and analytical reasoning, the ability to get out of sticky situations, and handle work pressure.
+Not only do experience, education, and skills count but also personality, logical and analytical reasoning, the ability to get out of sticky situations, and handle work pressure.

 "Here lies a simple man who had the talent of hiring people smarter than him".

-Pharmaceutical entrepreneur Ewing Marion Kauffman shares "If you hire people you consider smarter than you, you are more likely to listen to their thoughts and ideas, and this is the best way to expand on your own capabilities and build the strength of your company.”
+Pharmaceutical entrepreneur Ewing Marion Kauffman shares "If you hire people you consider smarter than you, you are more likely to listen to their thoughts and ideas, and this is the best way to expand on your capabilities and build the strength of your company.”

-Guy Kawasaki once said "“Greatness starts with the humility to hire people who are much smarter than you.”
+Guy Kawasaki once said, "Greatness starts with the humility to hire people who are much smarter than you.”